vshaxe/haxe-language-server/README.md

 # Haxe language server

-This is a language server implementing [VS Code language server protocol](https://github.com/Microsoft/vscode-languageserver-protocol) for [Haxe](http://haxe.org/) language.
+This is a language server implementing [Visual Studio Code Language Server Protocol](https://github.com/Microsoft/vscode-languageserver-protocol) for the [Haxe](http://haxe.org/) language.

-**Status**: very much work in progress.
-Hacks and experiments everywhere.

-This only works with latest development version of Haxe (3.3) due to new [`-D display-stdin` feature](https://github.com/HaxeFoundation/haxe/pull/5120) and ton of other fixes and additions for IDE support.

 The goal of this project is to encapsulate haxe's completion API with all its quirks behind a solid and easy-to-use protocol that can be used by any editor/IDE.

+**Status**: Usable but still pretty new, so things may change, check [current issues](https://github.com/vshaxe/haxe-languageserver/issues).

+**IMPORTANT**: This requires latest Haxe development version due to usage of [`-D display-stdin`](https://github.com/HaxeFoundation/haxe/pull/5120), [`--wait stdio`](https://github.com/HaxeFoundation/haxe/pull/5188) and ton of other fixes and additions related to IDE support.